DamianWimberly/osticket-prereqs/README.md

 🔷 ***Connect to the VM***

-- Use RDP to connect to the VM via its IP address.
+- Use RDP to connect to the VM via its public IP address.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>